StephaneBranly/LeBonCup/README.md

 - Clone the repository
 - Update the file `/lib/sql_connect.php`
-- Create a database with the same structure as model.sql"
+- Create a database with the same structure as `model.sql`

 ## Licence